neursh/open-meteo-dart/README.md

-# OpenMeteo API SDK
+# OpenMeteo API Client
-An simple, fast, asynchronous Dart/Flutter SDK package for OpenMeteo API
+An simple, fast, asynchronous Dart/Flutter client package for OpenMeteo API

 ## Why?
 OpenMeteo is an open-source API allows us to get weather infomations from any locations for free, no key required.